akanuasiegbu/Leveraging-Trajectory-Prediction-for-Pedestrian-Video-Anomaly-Detection/README.md

  ## Step 3: Inference

+ ### BiTrap Data
+ BiTrap pkl files can be found [here](https://drive.google.com/drive/folders/1m7dEs0z3P4nJDUgPCFzkMz8rJ9l0WJmB?usp=sharing).

+ Download pkl file folders for Avenue and ShanghiTech dataset and create a folder called output_bitrap and put both folders inside.
+ Note the name in_3_out_3_K_1 means input trajectory and output trajectory is set to 3.
+And K=1 means using Bitrap as unimodal.

  Refer to the main.py for inference.
 Would need to change the file locations 'train_file', 'test_file', 'pkl_file' in config.py.
 Note that if running a single input and output, would need to change the input_seq and pred_seq in config.py.
 However if you want to run multiple experiments at once can look at run_quick function located in main.py as reference.

+ ## Step 4: AUC Caluation

  ## Citation
 If you found repo useful, feel free to cite.